 Seed Number

-The Seed Number functionality serves as a unique identifier or starting point for image generation within the AI model.
-Think of it as a special code or number that sets the initial conditions or parameters used by the AI to create an image.
-It is usually used to produce the same image output, ensuring consistency in results for reproducibility.
+The Seed number functionality acts as a unique numerical identifier or starting point for image generation within the AI model.
+Think of it as a special code or number that establishes the initial conditions used by the AI to create an image.
+It is typically used to produce the same image output, ensuring consistency in results for reproducibility.

-When the image is generated, if you click on a particular image, you will find it's seed number in the panel on the right (on PC) or below the image (on mobiles).
+When you click on a particular image, its seed number can be found in the panel on the right (on PC) or below the image (on mobile devices).

-One use case would be to keep the same seed number and generate the same prompt with different renderings.
-Here's an example:
+One use case would be to keep the same seed number and generate an image from the same prompt with different renderings.
+For example:

 Seed: 406220 Rendering: Fast